Your safety is always our number one priority.

 - Perspex covers have been made to over computers and printers

 - Medical-grade, dishwasher-safe, waterproof, wireless keyboards and computer mice have been installed

-- Perspex covers have been made for tissue boxes
+- Perspex covers have been made for equipment

 - Custom made rubbish and used-instruments bins are managed through an opening in the built-in desktop

 - Perspex box for pens, stamps, desktop instruments

 - Sterile instruments are only brought in to the consulting room on an individual patient basis